NickMcConnell/FAangband/docs/guide.rst

   jellies, or groups of orcs.)
 * Buffing, generally with !Heroism, can be very helpful to get starting characters out of sticky situations.
-* Going deeper in the dungeon is often a more conservative (safer) strategy than staying at a shallow (cl < dl) depth. (cl: character level; dl: dungeon level)  HP and character level are easy to come by.
+* Going into more danger is often a more conservative (safer) strategy than staying at an easy (cl < dl) depth. (cl: character level; dl: danger level)  HP and character level are easy to come by.
 * Starting Equipment